top of page

 Duck_edited.png

-I’ve experienced the ups and downs of MS, recovered from multiple relapses, and learned many lessons along the way.
-In 2001, after severe relapse and diagnosis, I was encouraged to file for Social Security Disability (SSDI) and was given a prescription for a scooter.
+After this severe relapse and diagnosis, I was encouraged to file for Social Security Disability (SSDI) and was given a prescription for a scooter.
 I quickly asked the doctor, “what are the other options because that sounds awful!”.
 As tears welled up in her eyes, I realized that she was serious.
 I knew that the SSDI would not cut it financially.
 As a single parent, I knew I could support my children and myself as a professional Advance Practice RN if I could get back to work.
 By that time, my kids were turning 12 and 16 years old.
-I opted to go for another round of high dose steroids and begin disease modifying therapy with intense rehabilitation therapy.
+I opted to go for another round of high dose steroids and begin disease modifying therapy combined with intense rehabilitation therapy.
 I rented a wheelchair for a short time, bought a really cute red walker (called it Ruby) and began a focus to improve my overall health and learn more about my Duck.
 The kids surprised me with a beautiful professional cane to replace the silver Walmart special so I would not be embarrassed using it when we went out.
 My son polished his driving skills by taking me to appointments and physical therapy.
-The original goals I set: 1) to get both children off to college and help out financially if I could; 2) to take my medications and to what was needed to become as healthy as possible, and manage my symptoms; and 3) to be able to hold my first grandchild one day .
+The original goals I set: 1) to get both children off to college and help out financially if I could; 2) to take my medications and to what was needed to become as healthy as possible, and manage my symptoms; and 3) to be able to hold my first grandchild one day.

-Long story short, it worked!
-I have enjoyed many active years and maintained my amazing career in nursing and education.
-Since 2001 I endured 8+ attacks.
-This is RRMS so attacks come with the territory.
-They were sometimes brutal and disheartening.
-I now enjoy 7+ years of MS stability between attacks.
-I still walk my dog a couple of miles most days, my symptoms are under reasonable control and I still wear high heel shoes on occasion (my claim to fame with MS).
+Today, I walk my dog a couple of miles most days,I have my symptoms under reasonable control, and I still wear high heel shoes on occasion (my claim to fame with MS).
 I managed to get both children through college and off to their respective careers.
-I enjoy my 9 year old grandson that I held (on my own) at birth.
-I can still go to the park, join him climbing on the Jungle Jim and going down the slide, and I recently learned to kayak and paddle board.
-Life is mostly good today but I know all to well that with MS, it is an ongoing journey that could change at any time.
+I held my grandson on my own at his birth and now that he is 10 years old, I go to the park and join him playing.
+We even learned to kayak and paddle board together!
+Life is mostly good today but I know all to well that with MS, it is an ongoing journey that changes all of time.
 I focus on today and prepare for the tomorrows to come, whatever they may bring.
-I turned the learning and experiences of coming back from attacks and challenges into the Multiple Sclerosis Makeover and my 50:50 Approach to managing life with MS.
+I work with my MS Healthcare team to combine their expertise with the lessons I've learned to deal with ongoing challenges.
+I refer to my approach as the Multiple Sclerosis Makeover and 50:50 Approach to managing life with MS.

-The mantra I learned over the years is 'You won't know how far you will go until you get there'.
+'You won't know how far you will go until you get there'.

 bottom of page